 We will support and assist anyone with a disability, including specific learning difficulties, mental health needs and with physical and unseen disabilities.

 We can advise on Disabled Student Allowances, accessibility issues and a wide range of support and adjustments to meet the individual needs of students.
-We also offer a diagnostic service for students who think they may have a specific learning difficulty.
 You can apply for DSA with this link here

 Speak to a member of the team for guidance on all aspects of reasonable adjustments including: